 - The campus opens with supervision starting at 7:30 A.M.
 Students may work in the MCMS Library.
-The library remains open from dismissal until 3:30 P.M. - OPUSD also runs an extended care program (Club Oak Park) on campus before and after school (for a fee).
-Please use this link for more information. - The OPUSD extended care program runs from 6:45-8:00 A.M. and from school dismissal until 6:30 P.M.
+The library remains open from dismissal until 3:30 P.M. - OPUSD also runs an extended care program (Club Oak Park) on campus after school (for a fee).
+Please use this link for more information. - The OPUSD extended care program runs from school dismissal until 6:30 P.M.
 The OPUSD extended care program offers daily hands-on activities (e.g., science, art, gardening, robotics, coding).
 Options for students include both structured and unstructured opportunities to build social and emotional skills, flexible scheduling options, including part time and full time, morning only, afternoon only, morning and afternoon.
 The middle school program incorporates age-appropriate programming to keep students engaged.

 Homework Club is a supervised space two days/week after school from 3-4 PM.
 There are also many other after school teams or programs that meet once or twice per week.
 Lookout for announcements and postings about when these clubs will start/meet.
+Club sign up day is August 26, 2025 at lunch!